 Nomination and Remuneration Committee

-The Nomination and Remuneration Committee was constituted pursuant to Section 178 of the Companies Act, 2013 and Clause 49 of the Listing Agreement and comprises of three directors, viz.
-Shri Rajendra P. Chitale as Chairman, Shri Amitabh Jhunjhunwala and Dr. Bidhubhusan Samal as Members.
+The Nomination and Remuneration Committee was constituted pursuant to Section 178 of the Companies Act, 2013 and the Listing Regulations.
+The Committee was reconstituted by the Board of Directors of the Company on October 15, 2019 and presently comprises of Ms. Chhaya Virani, Mr. Rahul Sarin, Dr. Thomas Mathew and Ms. Ryna Karani as Members.

 Pursuant to the Companies Act, 2013 and the Listing Agreement, the terms of reference of the Committee, inter alia, include the following: